Sort, Conditionals, Columns, Display Options, Etc

 - Not On means any day except 9th July

 - After: means all days after 9th July until 10th of July

-- Before: means all days before 9th of July
+- Before: means all days before the 9th of July

 Reference days are useful when using filters because you can configure them to say for example: Give me all Exceptions expiring in the next couple of weeks.
-You would setup as:
+You would set as: